 Common Sense Media Agreement.
 The Common Sense Family Media Agreement is a checklist that parents can use to guide conversations with their kids about media use.
 It's designed to help parents establish guidelines and expectations around media use and behaviors that are right for their family.
 Some families are comfortable using it as a signed agreement.
-Others refer to using it simply as a checklist to guide conversations.
-Either way, it's a great way to help parents and kids get on the same page about media and technology use.
+Others refer to use it simply as a checklist to guide conversations.
+Either way, it's a great way to helps parents and kids get on the same page about media and technology use.
+Visit http://ow.ly/wWbJb.